AIM3-RUC/Youmakeup_Challenge2022/MTVG/README.md

-# YouMakeUp MTVG
+# YouMakeUp MTVG Task

 ## Introduction

-This is baseline code for the sub-task of [YouMakeup_Challenge_2022](https://github.com/AIM3-RUC/YouMakeup_Challenge_2022) to localize the target event in the video.
+This is the baseline for the MTVG sub-challenge of [PIC Challenge](http://www.picdataset.com/)  to localize the target event in the video.
 We applied [MMN](https://arxiv.org/pdf/2109.04872v2.pdf) to [YouMakeup](https://github.com/AIM3-RUC/YouMakeup) dataset.
 You can get the details of the model from the paper: [Negative Sample Matters: A Renaissance of Metric Learning for Temporal Grounding](https://arxiv.org/pdf/2109.04872v2.pdf)

 ## Preparation